wazuh/wazuh-documentation/source/user-manual/agent-enrollment/index.rst

 Enrollment methods
 ------------------

 There are two options for enrolling agents to the Wazuh manager.

-#. :doc:`Enrollment via agent configuration <../agent-enrollment/via-agent-configuration>`: Once the IP address of the manager has been set, the agent will be able to automatically request the key and import it.
+#. :ref:`Enrollment via agent configuration <enrollment_via_agent_automatic_request>`: Once the IP address of the manager has been set, the agent will be able to automatically request the key and import it.
 This is the recommended enrollment method.

 #. :ref:`Enrollment via manager API <enrollment_via_manager_api>`: The user requests for the key from the manager API, and then manually imports it to the agent.